1955m/Svelte_buildScript/README.md

    ```

-Now, your SvelteKit setup is almost done.
+Now, your SvelteKit setup is done.

 ## Quick Start